Unity-Technologies/com.unity.multiplayer.docs/docs/tutorials/local_iteration_series/testing_with_artificial_conditions.md

 For testing development builds with built-in artificial latency we suggest using [Unity Transport Simulator Tools with some custom code to inject artifical conditions into the build](#debug-builds).

-For testing release builds we suggest using [Clumsy](#clumsy-windows) if you're on Windows and Network Link Conditioner if you're on [Mac OS](#network-link-conditioner-mac-os) or [iOS](#network-link-conditioner-ios).
-A scriptable alternative to Network Link Conditioner on Mac OS is [dummynet](#dummynet-dnctl-and-pftcl-mac-os), which offers great control and comes packaged with the operating system.
+For testing release builds we suggest using [Clumsy](#clumsy-windows) if you're on Windows and Network Link Conditioner if you're on [macOS](#network-link-conditioner-mac-os) or [iOS](#network-link-conditioner-ios).
+A scriptable alternative to Network Link Conditioner on macOS is [dummynet](#dummynet-dnctl-and-pftcl-mac-os), which offers great control and comes packaged with the operating system.

 :::important